home-assistant/home-assistant.io/source/_integrations/go2rtc.markdown

 {% include integrations/config_flow.md %}

-If you are running {% term Home Assistant Core %}, than you need to setup a go2rtc instance and provide the url in the config flow.
+If you are running {% term Home Assistant Core %}, than you need to setup a go2rtc instance and provide the URL in the config flow.
 Please refer to https://github.com/AlexxIT/go2rtc/